a-gratton/GraphingBot/README.md

 - Limit switches allowing consistent coordinate tracking
 - Movable pulley system to lift the end effector
 - Ultrasonic sensor to keep track of the robot's distance from the wall as a safety feature
-- Implemented erasing as well as plotting on the board
+- Implemented erasing as well as plotting

 **Check out Images folder to see how GraphingBot looks like and operates!**